Miss South Africa exits Miss Universe due to health concerns – DW – 11/15/2024

 The Miss South Africa Organisation issued a statement which said: "It is with deep regret that we share the news that Mia Le Roux, Miss South Africa 2024, has had to withdraw from the Miss Universe competition due to health concerns."

-The organisation said the le Roux had displayed "incredible courage and grace through this difficult period" and added "her health and well-being are our utmost priority."
+The organization said the le Roux had displayed "incredible courage and grace through this difficult period" and added "her health and well-being are our utmost priority."

 "I am profoundly thankful for the unwavering support from South Africa during my time at Miss Universe," le Roux said.